 Bunitu has been dropped from various exploit kits.
 On June 10th 2015, as Websense Security Labs described in their post, it was dropped by the Angler Exploit Kit.
 This time, a similar payload is distributed by Neutrino EK.

-Role of Neutrino EKA malvertising from Adcash (they have been notified and the problem is already fixed) redirected users to the Neutrino EK via a compromised site and rotator.
+A malvertising from Adcash (they have been notified and the problem is already fixed) redirected users to the Neutrino EK via a compromised site and rotator.

 The below screenshot from Fiddler Web Debugger, shows the chain of URLs on the way of dropping the malicious payload: The rotator (.eu domain) does its job of switching to a new sub-domain every few minutes.
-This technique is often used to bypass blacklists because the malicious URLs are ‘moving targets’: And the landing page carried the exploit:
+This technique is often used to bypass blacklists because the malicious URLs are ‘moving targets’:

 At this stage, users of Malwarebytes Anti-Exploit were protected – the product detected and stopped the malicious activity.